Remarkist/Fandom Personas

 Host, Creator, Patron

-This triad represents those who engage with the community as a whole.
+This triad engages with the fandom as a shared whole.

 Individual